jennifertrin/OnboardNFTAlgorand/README.md

     - Potential Partners: [Axie Infinity](https://axieinfinity.com/), [Splinterlands](https://splinterlands.com/), [Star Atlas](https://staratlas.com/)

 # Budget
-With the assumption that Algorand has an in-house marketing team that will execute these tasks, the budget is $534,750.
+With the assumption that NFT Cloud has an in-house marketing team that will execute these tasks, the budget is $534,750.

 **NFT Bootcamps** (2x a year)